The Roman Spring of Mrs. Stone: Reception

+In his memoirs, Tennessee Williams called it his favorite movie of all those made from his work.
+"I think that film is a poem.
+It was the last important work of both Miss Leigh and of the director, José Quintero, a man who is as dear to my heart as Miss Leigh is."

+However the film was not a box office success.

 Awards and nominations

 Lotte Lenya was nominated for an Oscar for Best Supporting Actress.

 2003 version

-In 2003, an Emmy-award-winning made-for-cable version was produced for Showtime Networks starring Helen Mirren, Anne Bancroft, and Olivier Martinez.
+In 2003, an Emmy Award-winning made-for-cable version was produced for Showtime Networks starring Helen Mirren, Anne Bancroft, and Olivier Martinez.